jupyter-widgets/ipywidgets/docs/source/embedding.md

 ### Embeddable HTML Snippet

-The last option, `Embed widgets`, provides a dialog containing an HTML snippet which can be used to embed Jupyter interactive widgets into any web page.
+The last option, `Embed widgets`, provides a dialog containing an HTML page which embeds Jupyter interactive widgets.

-This HTML snippet is composed of multiple `<script>` tags:
+This HTML snippet is composed of multiple sections containing `<script>` tags:

- - The first script tag loads a custom widget manager from the `unpkg` cdn.
+ - The first section loads a custom widget manager from the `unpkg` CDN.
+In order to accommodate custom widgets, RequireJS is first loaded on the page, and then a small bit of Javascript requires the appropriate Jupyter widgets module and renders the widgets on the page.
- - The second script tag contains the state of all the widget models currently in use.
-It has the mime type `application/vnd.jupyter.widget-state+json`.

-   The JSON schema for the content of that script tag is found in the @jupyter-widgets/schema npm package.
+ - The second section is a script tag with mime type `application/vnd.jupyter.widget-state+json` that contains the state of all the widget models currently in use.
+The JSON schema for the content of that script tag is found in the `@jupyter-widgets/schema` npm package.

-- The following script tags correspond to the views which you want to display in the web page.
-They have the mime type `application/vnd.jupyter.widget-view+json`.

-  The *Embed Widgets* action currently creates such a tag for each view displayed in the notebook at this time.
+- The next section has a number of script tags, each with mime type `application/vnd.jupyter.widget-view+json`, corresponding to the views which you want to display in the web page.
+These script tags must be in the body of the page, and are replaced with the rendered widgets.
+The JSON schema for the content of these script tags is found in the `@jupyter-widgets/schema` npm package.
+The *Embed Widgets* action currently creates one of these script tags for each view displayed in the notebook.

-  The JSON schema for the content of that script tag is found in the @jupyter-widgets/schema npm package.

-  If you want to lay out these script tags in a custom fashion or only keep some of them, you can change their location in the DOM when including the snippet into a web page.
+  If you want to lay out these script tags in a custom fashion or only keep some of them, you can delete or include these view script tags as you wish.

 ### Widget State JSON

-The second option, `Download Widget State`, triggers the downloading of a JSON file containing the serialized state of all the widget models currently in use, corresponding to the same JSON schema.
+The `Download Widget State` option triggers the downloading of a JSON file containing the serialized state of all the widget models currently in use, using the `application/vnd.jupyter.widget-state+json` format specified in the `@jupyter-widgets/schema` npm package.

 ## Python interface